 We use a online learning journey to collate evidence about your child’s time with us at nursery.
 We will observe your child’s activities and, through these observations, staff are able to build up a picture of your child’s interests and needs.

 You will work closely with your child’s keyworker who will be supported by the Special Educational Needs Coordinator (SENCO) to ensure that your child’s needs are being fully met.
-Your child will have their own Setting Based Support Plan (SBSP) or an Educational, Health and Care Plan (EHCP), depending on their specific needs.
+Your child will have their own Setting Based Support Plan (SBSP) and iSEND support depending on their specific needs.

 Regular progress meetings and transition meetings are held to review your child’s progress and next steps are discussed with parents, keyworkers and SENCO.
 We work alongside other professionals and jointly agree targets for the SBSP.

 A meeting with you will be arranged and the needs of your child would be discussed with you in confidence.
-If parents are in agreement, the Nursery Manager will complete relevant forms to enable your child to receive extra support.
+If parents are in agreement, the Nursery Manager will complete relevant forms and submit these to iSEND that may enable your child to receive extra support.
 If your child does not need extra support, individual support sessions in a quieter environment in the nursery will be used, such as during speech and language time.
 This programme will be led by the SENCO and undertaken by your child’s keyworker.

 We use a parent / nursery contact book system that you can write in to communicate with us, and similarly we can write to you regarding relevant information.
 We may sometimes ask you to help us at home with some of the activities that we do at nursery, to support your child’s learning.
-Outside professionals also provide relevant resources for us to work with in nursery and will provide a second copy for you and your child to use at home.
-Verbal contact takes place on a daily basis with your keyworker.
-You will also receive regular reports on your child’s progress.
+Outside professionals sometimes provide relevant resources for us to work with in nursery.
+Verbal contact takes place on a daily basis, you will also receive regular reports on your child’s progress.
 Additional meetings are always available by request; please email or telephone to arrange.

-We have a six week settling in meeting for new starters and we do a termly unique child report and consultation with the parents.
+We have a six week settling in meeting for new starters.
 In the summer term before school we complete a transition document which goes to the child chosen school.

-We have a good rapport with Battle Children’s Centre and leaflets regarding parental courses/sessions are displayed on our parent notice board.
+We have a closed Facebook page that our SEND parents can join.
+This provides support and understanding to each other.
 Makaton training and other courses are often available for parents whose children have speech and language difficulties.

 All staff are trained Early Years Practitioners.
 We provide warm, caring and nurturing child care, creating a friendly and stimulating learning environment tailored to the individual.
 Staff are paediatric first aid trained and should any specialist medication need to be administered, the relevant staff would attend training, to ensure appropriate support.
 We want all our children to feel that they are a valued part of our nursery community.